 Designed to serve the needs of those interested in understanding the field of data communications and how it relates to other areas of Information Technology (IT) and Cybersecurity.
-The material covered in this class also helps prepare individuals seeking to pass the Cisco Certified Network Associate (CCNA), Cisco Certified Entry Networking Technology Industry Association's (CompTIA) Network+ (N10-007) certification exams.
+The material covered in this class also helps prepare individuals seeking to pass the Cisco Certified Network Associate (CCNA), Cisco Certified Entry Networking Technician (CCENT), or the Computing Technology Industry Association's (CompTIA) Network+ (N10-007) certification exams.
 Prerequisite: None.
 (8 Quarter Credit Hours)